avinduhewa/node-ledger-rest-api/README.md

 - if calculating for monthly frequency the start date is the first day of the month the end date will be the last day of that month
 - if calculating for monthly frequency the start day is the last of the month the end date will be the last day of the following month

+_PS: since the `ledger.service` doesnt maintain a state and simply transforms the input a functional programming approach has been applied_

 ## Pre-Requisites

 - Node.js v12 or above